-The longer you work in an industry, the more you notice the problems it faces and start to build potential solutions.
+The longer you work in an industry, the more you notice the problems it faces.
+Then you start to build potential solutions.
 Work in a space long enough, and you could end up with a lot of solutions.

 The longer you work with cattle, the more proficient you become at moving groups in a single direction.
 In his spare time, Travis sharpens his skills as he works cattle with his family in Northeast Texas.

 After wrangling a herd of cattle all weekend, reigning in administrative processes seems like a breeze.
 That’s where Travis Peters found himself when he started Impelos, a provider of back office software solutions for manufacturing companies, an industry for which he had developed profitability solutions over a period of years.

 When Travis and Impelos needed to improve their own administrative processes for finances and invoicing, they turned to FINSYNC.
 We sat down with Travis to talk about how his journey began and continues to grow today.